-Engaging local stakeholders
+Engaging local stakeholders and communities

 Local conflict management